-In St. Thomas-Elgin, there are three school systems that provide kindergarten, elementary, and secondary school education:
+In St. Thomas-Elgin, there are three school systems that provide elementary (including kindergarten) and secondary school education:

-- Thames Valley District School Board - Administers public education.
-Children can attend school in English or French Immersion at all grade levels.
+- Thames Valley District School Board - Provides public education in English or French Immersion.

-- London District Catholic School Board - Provides public education in English or through French Immersion.
-Catholic schools include spiritual development and religious foundations in the curriculum.
-Students from all religious backgrounds are welcome to attend.
+- London District Catholic School Board - Provides public Catholic education in English or French Immersion.
+Catholic schools integrate Catholic beliefs and values and religious instruction into the curriculum.
+Generally, Catholic elementary schools require proof of baptism for enrolment, but Catholic secondary schools are open to all students, regardless of religious beliefs.

-- Private schools - Each private school in St. Thomas-Elgin has its own admission requirements and tuition fees and many offer faith-based education programs.
+- Private schools - Each private school in the St. Thomas-Elgin area has its own admission requirements and tuition fees.
+Many offer faith-based education programs.
 International students and newcomers are welcome.
 For more information about private schools, visit the Ontario Ministry of Education website.

 Elementary & Secondary School